-The Department for Transport and Innovate UK are committing to maximising the value of technology in transport by investing a million pounds in the Transport Technology Forum.
+The Department for Transport and Innovate UK are committing to maximising the value of technology in transport by investing in the future of the Transport Technology Forum.

-The funding was revealed by TTF Manager Darren Capes of the DfT as part of his speech at the Strictly Highways Event in Blackpool.
+The funding, valued at £350,000 per year for up to three years, was revealed by TTF Manager Darren Capes of the DfT as part of his speech at the Strictly Highways Event in Blackpool.

 It was a fitting event for the announcement to take place, given the annual gathering is delivered by the Local Council Roads Innovation Group (LCRIG), and the million pounds will be granted to LCRIG to run services for the TTF.

 “The million pounds will support and grow TTF over the next three years and help authorities deliver technology,” Mr Capes said.
 “The TTF has a great future, and has a great secretariat and a great opportunity to take this forward.
 If you’re not already involved in the TTF, get involved – it’s there for you to have a conversation with government and deliver technology.”

 Mr Capes, who is ITS Policy Lead at Department for Transport, told the conference his role is to think about local authorities and how they prepare for the future.
 “If you look at the challenges we’re facing, we can get a feel as to where technology is going to go.
 We need to think about carbon, the end of ICE vehicles, and about EV charging.

 “We need to promote a transport system that is fair and equitable and open to all, that works in rural as well as urban areas, that works in a less conventional world where we don’t all go to the office 9 to 5.

 “We should think about the network to move people and not vehicles.”